Israel–Kurdistan Region relations: Relations since 2014

 In June 2014, Israel accepted independently-sold Kurdish oil at an Ashkelon port despite protests and criticism from Iraq.
 Israeli officials stated that the country was keen on strengthening ties with the Kurdistan Region to broaden its options for energy supplies.
 On selling oil to Israel, the government of the Kurdistan Region stated that the revenue was needed for its fight against the Islamic State of Iraq and the Levant.
 In the same month, Israeli Prime Minister Benjamin Netanyahu stated that the Kurds in Iraq are a "fighting people who have proven political commitment and political moderation, and they are worthy of their own political independence."
 In September 2014, Netanyahu further commented that Israel "supports the legitimate efforts of the Kurdish people to achieve their own state."
-After the 2017 Kurdistan Region independence referendum resulted in a 93 percent pro-independence vote, Iraqi forces invaded and retook a large portion of Kurdish-held territories.
+After the 2017 Kurdistan Region independence referendum resulted in a 93 percent pro-independence vote, Iraqi forces retook a large portion of Kurdish-held territories.
 In response, Netanyahu stated that Israelis had a "deep natural longstanding sympathy" for the Kurds.

 In 2017, almost half of the oil extracted from Kurdish oil fields was exported to Israel; Israeli buyers of Kurdish oil are mostly private companies who receive an average of approximately 300,000 barrels of oil daily.

+In November 2023 commenting on the Gaza war, Iraqi Kurdistan President Nechirvan Barzani called for humanitarian aid for Gaza, for the Gaza war hostage crisis to resolve in the release of hostages, and the implementation of a two-state solution.
+Later that month he again called for a ceasefire and a two-state solution, adding that he did not want "Iraq to be involved in this war in any way".